justinchoi001/operations-qa/documentation/Installing Watir.md

 ``` html
 gem install watir-webdriver
 ```
-The Watir-webdriver gem contains some other libraries, so don't be alarmed when you see it the install process listing other tools.
+The Watir-webdriver gem contains some other libraries, so don't be alarmed when you see the install process listing other tools.
 We also need to install Watir-scroll, which is another useful gem to help us with our scripts.
 To install this, type:
 ``` html
 gem install watir-scroll
 ```